 By exception, part-time status in Spring 2021 will count toward residency requirements.

 Students who are concerned about the spring plan for their programs are encouraged first to consider part-time status, taking a smaller number of virtual courses, to fit their life circumstances in order to be able to progress toward completion of their degree.
 The university offers a broad range of hybrid and virtual courses, allowing students to continue to progress toward their chosen degree.
 Returning students requesting an elective leave of absence or part-time status should contact their academic advisor in the appropriate dean’s office.

 Undergraduate students will have the option to choose one of two grading frameworks, either:

 - Satisfactory (S); Credit (CR); or No-credit (NC): (S=grades A through C; CR=C-, D+, D; NC=F)

-Students can make this choice in MyAccess, beginning on Monday, September 7 until the last study day on Thursday, December 10 at 11:59 PM EST. The choice to take a class S/CR/NC can apply to any course: core, major, minor, certificate, or free elective.
+Students can make this choice in MyAccess, beginning on Monday, February 8 until the last study day on Tuesday, May 11 at 11:59 PM EST. The choice to take a class S/CR/NC can apply to any course: core, major, minor, certificate, or free elective.
 The choice can be made without permission from the deans (per the usual process).
 The S/CR/NC options will not be counted toward the stated maximum of student’s degree programs (e.g., “six” as outlined in the Undergraduate Bulletin).
-A transcript notation for Fall 2020 will explain that S/CR/NC was instituted because of the COVID-19 pandemic.
+A transcript notation for Spring 2021 will explain that S/CR/NC was instituted because of the COVID-19 pandemic.

 Once this option has been selected, it cannot be reversed.
 Please make sure you’re certain of this decision before selecting this option.

-Registration for courses in the McDonough School of Business will open to College students at 12 PM EST on Wednesday, August 19 and will close on Friday, September 4, the last day to add/drop classes.
+Registration for courses in the McDonough School of Business opened to College students on Thursday, January 14 and will close on Friday, February 5, the last day to add/drop classes.